The Devils (film): Plot

 Laubardemont summons inquisitor Father Pierre Barre, a "professional witch-hunter", whose interrogations involve depraved acts of "exorcism", including the forced administration of enemas to his victims.
-Sister Jeanne claims that Grandier has bewitched her, and the other nuns do the same.
+Jeanne claims that Grandier has bewitched her, and the other nuns do the same.
 A public exorcism erupts in a church, in which the nuns remove their clothes and enter a state of "religious" frenzy.
 Duke Henri de Condé (actually King Louis in disguise) arrives, claiming to be carrying a holy relic which can exorcise the "devils" possessing the nuns.
-Father Barre then proceeds to use the relic in "exorcising" the nuns, who then act as though they have been cured—until Condé/Louis reveals the case allegedly containing the relic to be empty.
+Barre then proceeds to use the relic in "exorcising" the nuns, who then act as though they have been cured – until Condé/Louis reveals the case allegedly containing the relic to be empty.
 The possessions and the exorcisms then continue unabated, descending into a massive orgy in which the nuns remove the crucifix from above the high altar and masturbate with it.
 Mignon is both shocked and aroused by the sacrilegious chaos.

 During the chaos, Grandier and Madeleine return.
-Grandier denies bewitching the nuns and condemns Sister Jeanne, but he and Madeleine are arrested nonetheless.
-The nuns are returned to the convent, where Sister Jeanne attempts to hang herself, but is cut down before she dies.
+Grandier denies bewitching the nuns and condemns Jeanne, but he and Madeleine are arrested nonetheless.
+The nuns are returned to the convent, where Jeanne attempts to hang herself, but is cut down before she dies.
 After being given a show trial, Grandier is shaven and tortured.
 The judges sentence Grandier to death by burning at the stake.
 Laubardemont has also obtained permission to destroy the city's fortifications.
 Despite pressure to confess to the charges, Grandier refuses, and is taken to be publicly burnt at the stake.
 His executioner promises to strangle him rather than let him suffer death by fire, but Barre starts the fire himself, and Mignon, visibly panic-stricken about the possibility of Grandier's innocence, pulls the noose tight before it can be used to strangle Grandier.
 As Grandier burns, Laubardemont orders for explosive charges to be set off and the city walls are blown up, causing the revelling townspeople to flee.

 After the execution, Barre leaves Loudun to continue his witch-hunting activities elsewhere in the Vienne region of Nouvelle-Aquitaine.
-Laubardemont informs Sister Jeanne that Mignon has been put away in an asylum for claiming that Grandier was innocent, and that "with no signed confession to prove otherwise, everyone has the same opinion".
+Laubardemont informs Jeanne that Mignon has been put away in an asylum for claiming that Grandier was innocent, and that "with no signed confession to prove otherwise, everyone has the same opinion".
 He gives her Grandier's charred femur and leaves.
-Sister Jeanne kisses and masturbates with the bone.
+Jeanne kisses and masturbates with the bone.
 Madeleine, having been released, staggers over the rubble of Loudun's walls and walks out of the ruined city.